voxel51/fiftyone/docs/source/user_guide/plots.rst

 Second, FiftyOne plots can be linked to the :ref:`FiftyOne App <fiftyone-app>`, so that selecting points in a plot will automatically load the corresponding samples/labels in the App (and vice versa) for you to visualize!
-Linking plots to their source media is a powerful paradigm that it is a critical part of any visual dataset analysis pipeline.
+Linking plots to their source media is a paradigm that should play a critical part in any visual dataset analysis pipeline.

 The builtin plots provided by FiftyOne are chosen to help you analyze and